B0N3head/HEICConverter/README.md

 # HEIFConverter
-Convert any HEIF / HEIC file to .JPEG!
+Convert any HEIC file to .JPG/PNG!